November Home Loan Rates from 5.34%

 Important Information and Comparison Rate Warning

-It’s an exciting time in the mortgage market as signs of the first cash rate cut are appearing on the horizon.
-All four big banks now predict the RBA will make its first downwardmove in either December or February.
-Meanwhile, home loan lenders are slashing fixed rates left, right, and centre, largely due to falling swap rates and Treasury yields.
+It’s an exciting time in the mortgage market as signs of the first cash rate cut appear on the horizon.
+All four big banks now predict the RBA will make its first downwardmove in February.
+Meanwhile, home loan lenders are slashing fixed rates left, right, and centre amid expectations of a cash rate cut.

 Though, that doesn’t mean rates are about to tumble across the board.
 The overall market is likely to remain at multi-year highs throughout the rest of 2024.